m-lamonaca/programming-notes/Rust/Cargo.md

 A package is one or more crates that provide a set of functionality.
 A package contains a `Cargo.toml` file that describes how to build those crates.

 Several rules determine what a package can contain.
 A package must contain `zero` or `one` **library crates** (`lib` ?), and no more.
-It can contain as many `binary` crates as you’d like, but it must contain at least one crate (either library or binary).
+It can contain as many `binary` crates as you'd like, but it must contain at least one crate (either library or binary).

 If a package contains `src/main.rs` and `src/lib.rs`, it has two crates: a library and a binary, both with the same name as the package.
 A package can have multiple binary crates by placing files in the `src/bin` directory: each file will be a separate binary crate.